jhucsf/spring2021/assign/assign02.md

 *Update 2/12* — Clarify that `eval` function should be implemented in `cPostfixCalcEval.c` and `asmPostfixCalcEval.S`

+*Update 2/12* — Mention missing `Makefile` dependency and how to fix

 Milestone 1 ([Task 1](#task-1-c-implementation-of-the-postfix-calculator) and [Task 2](#task-2-system-tests-for-the-c-postfix-calculator)): due Thurs, Feb 18th by 11pm

 Milestone 2: ([Task 3](#task-3-implementation-of-assembly-language-functions) started): due Thurs, Feb 25th by 11pm